Site icon The Kim Newman Web Site

 My notes on the British B film Strip Tease Murder

-I once tagged this – purely on the strength of its title – as the backlist film I most wanted to see.
-Evidently the Gods of DVD were listening, because it was eventually released along with other titles from the vast British B library of the Danziger Brothers.
-Sadly, it’s no Cover Girl Killer – but it offers an hour of almost surreally genteel sleaze.
 Most of the film takes place in the Flamingo Club, presumably in Soho, where alcoholic, loud-check-suited comic Bert Black (John Hewer) provides dreadful patter between turns and polite patrons sit in nicely-arranged chairs while lithe dancers strip down to G-strings and pasties in decorous routines.
-Bert wears a battered funny hat, and is always harping on about his former top-of-the-bill status, but the fatherly club manager (Michael Peake) keeps gently reminding him he’s only on to give the girls time to get changed.
+Bert wears a battered funny hat, and is always harping on about his former top-of-the-bill status but the fatherly club manager (Michael Peake) keeps gently reminding him he’s only on to give the girls time to get changed.
+Gangster Branco (bald, glowering Kenneth J. Warren) dumps ‘thirty if she’s a day’ stripper Rita (Ann Lynn) for younger, blonder, brassier, oddly-accented Angelin (Vanda Hudson).
+The ticked-off Rita tries to blackmail Branco about his dope ring.
+Most gang bosses in British B pics would hire a cosh-boy or a gunman to take out the tart, but Branco calls in batty boffin Perkel (Peter Elliott), who wants to perform a human experiment on a remote-control zapper device which uses the then-new and exciting technology of transistors.

 Exit mobile version